Channelrhodopsin: History

-Phototaxis and photoorientation of microalgae have been studied over more than hundred years in many laboratories worldwide.
+Phototaxis and photoorientation of microalgae have been studied over more than a hundred years in many laboratories worldwide.
 In 1980, Ken Foster developed the first consistent theory about the functionality of algal eyes.
 He also analyzed published action spectra and complemented blind cells with retinal and retinal analogues, which led to the conclusion that the photoreceptor for motility responses in Chlorophyceae is rhodopsin.

-Photocurrents of the Chlorophyceae Heamatococcus pluvialis and Chlamydomonas reinhardtii were studied over many years in the groups of Oleg Sineshchekov and Peter Hegemann.
+Photocurrents of the Chlorophyceae Haematococcus pluvialis and Chlamydomonas reinhardtii were studied over many years in the groups of Oleg Sineshchekov and Peter Hegemann.
 Based on action spectroscopy and simultaneous recordings of photocurrents and flagellar beating, it was determined that the photoreceptor currents and subsequent flagellar movements are mediated by rhodopsin and control phototaxis and photophobic responses.
 The extremely fast rise of the photoreceptor current after a brief light flash led to the conclusion that the rhodopsin and the channel are intimately linked in a protein complex, or even within one single protein.

 The name "channelrhodopsin" was coined to highlight this unusual property, and the sequences were renamed accordingly.
 The nucleotide sequences of the rhodopsins now called channelrhodopsins ChR1 and ChR2 were finally uncovered in a large-scale EST sequencing project in C. reinhardtii.
 Independent submission of the same sequences to GenBank by three research groups generated confusion about their naming: The names cop-3 and cop-4 were used for initial submission by Hegemann's group; csoA and csoB by Spudich's group; and acop-1 and acop-2 by Takahashi's group.
 Both sequences were found to function as single-component light-activated cation channels in a Xenopus oocytes and human kidney cells (HEK).

 Their roles in generation of photoreceptor currents in algal cells were characterized by Oleg Sineshchekov, Kwang-Hwan Jung and John Spudich, and Peter Berthold and Peter Hegemann.